jupyterlab/jupyterlab/docs/extensions_dev.md

 While authoring the extension, you can use the command:

 ```
-jupyter labextension link <path>
+jupyter labextension install <path>
 ```

 This causes the builder to re-install the source folder before building the application files.
 You can re-build at any time using `jupyter lab build` and it will reinstall these packages.
-You can also link other npm packages that you are working on simultaneously; they will be re-installed but not considered as extensions if they lack the metadata.
-Linked extensions and packages are included in `jupyter labextension list`.
+You can also link other local npm packages that you are working on simultaneously using

-You can also use `jupyter labextension install <path>`, but that will only copy the current contents of the source folder.
+`jupyter labextension link`; they will be re-installed but not considered as extensions.
+Local extensions and linked packages are included in `jupyter labextension list`.

-When using linked packages, you can run the command
+When using local extensions and linked packages, you can run the command

 ```
 jupyter lab --watch